This paper discusses a number of questions with regard to Sweden's economic and political development:

 • How is it possible that Sweden, since the crisis of the early 1990s, is growing faster than most EU countries despite its high taxes and generous welfare state?

-These questions are analyzed using recent insights from institutional economics, as well as studies of inequality and economic growth.
+These questions are analysed using recent insights from institutional economics, as well as studies of inequality and economic growth.
 The main conclusion is that there is little, if any, Swedish exceptionalism: Sweden became rich because of well-functioning capitalist institutions, and inequality was low before the expansion of the welfare state.
-The recent favorable growth record of Sweden, including the period of financial stress (2008–2010), is a likely outcome of a number of far-reaching structural reforms implemented in the 1980s and 90s.
+The recent favourable growth record of Sweden, including the period of financial stress (2008–10), is a likely outcome of a number of far-reaching structural reforms implemented in the 1980s and 1990s.